 As a company committed to curing diseases, the ability to deliver our novel therapeutic vectors to patients is critical.
-Therefore, we have built strong internal scientific AAV process development and manufacturing capabilities and we have invested in a GMP manufacturing facility to support our clinical development programs.
-We have established a commercial manufacturing platform and process that supports both gene therapy and gene editing, which is scalable from preclinical to GMP.
-We view the development of internal manufacturing capacity and expertise as a key competitive advantage as it allows for better control over process development timelines, costs, product quality and intellectual property, and allows us to master our unique technology.
-Our process development and manufacturing teams are composed of industry veterans in the field of AAV and protein technologies, as well as experts in our novel AAVHSCs, with experience in both early development and commercialization of therapeutics.

-Our process development and manufacturing strategy leverages a single platform for both gene therapy and gene editing that is scalable and facilitates rapid development to the clinic.
-We are executing all development and process steps internally.
+Therefore, we have built strong scientific AAV process development and manufacturing capabilities to support our clinical development programs.
+In 2022, we established OXB Solutions, an AAV manufacturing and innovation business which incorporated our process development and manufacturing platform and process that supports both gene therapy, gene editing and our GTx-mAb platform, and is scalable from preclinical to GMP.
+Our process development and manufacturing strategy leverages a single platform for gene therapy, gene editing and our GTx-mAb platform that is scalable and facilitates rapid development to the clinic.
 Our development focus includes design and engineering of plasmid constructs, cell culture, transfection, purification, formulation and analytical development.
-We leverage our manufacturing platform across our entire pipeline, from our research programs, to our preclinical programs and now to our clinical programs.
+We leverage our manufacturing platform across our entire pipeline, from our research programs to our preclinical and clinical programs.
 Our platform was designed from its inception to be our commercial process, allowing us to rapidly transition from research into the clinic and eventually to commercialization.
-Our manufacturing platform has been scaled and tested across more than 450 different constructs with more than 550 unique lots of vector successfully executed.
+Prior to the transaction with Oxford, our manufacturing platform had been scaled and tested across more than 450 different constructs with more than 550 unique lots of vector successfully executed.
+OXB Solutions announced that its platform has produced high-quality titers of E15 vg/L and achieved over 90% fully intact vector.
+Our manufacturing platform has been scaled to 2000L in non-GMP and 500L in GMP.

 Our manufacturing strategy utilizes mammalian cells for our AAVHSC vector-based product candidates.
-All of our programs, including HMI-102 for PKU, utilize HEK293 transfection in a serum-free suspension bioreactor process.
+All of our programs utilize HEK293 transfection in a serum-free suspension bioreactor process.
 HEK293 is a well-characterized and commonly used system for many clinical-stage AAV vector products.
 Additionally, HEK293 cells are familiar to regulatory authorities, and commercial raw materials and reagents are readily available.
 Our purification leverages chromatography-based operations to provide high quality vector and ensure robust commercial-scale operations.
 In addition to our process development, we also internally developed 45 analytical methods to test, monitor, and characterize our products.
-Expertise and learnings will be leveraged across gene therapy and gene editing programs.
+Expertise and learnings will be leveraged across all of our programs.